python-poetry/website/content/blog/2022-08-31-announcing-poetry-1-2-0.md

 version, these race conditions can rarely occur.

-When troubleshooting or working around them, please use the configuration setting `installer.max-workers 1` where prior documentation and issues may have suggested `experimental.new-installer false` in the past.
+When troubleshooting or working around them, please use the configuration setting `installer.max-workers 1` where prior documentation and issues may have suggested `experimental.new-installer false`.
 The old installer is deprecated and has not received more than basic maintenance work, and may not interact perfectly with some new features in Poetry.
 Likewise, fixing any bugs in the new installer is preferred to depending on the old installer code, which is to be removed in the near future.

 For more information and discussion, see [issue 3336].